 "Gippius does not so much "heterosexualize" lesbian relationships, as complicate them."

 Within his own marriage, it seems that he was accepted as not a woman and supported as such, though there were many comments made from the outside looking in.
-Outside of the romantic sphere, he did have a decent amount of support, but there was hostility.
+Outside of the romantic sphere, he did have a decent amount of support, but there was also hostility.

 Sometimes used as an attack and other times as an attempt to validate him, there was much speculation around the biological sex of Gippius.
 There was a commonly held belief that he was intersex, a belief that has since been largely debunked.